 Now that user-generated content is much more prevalent, it also became a pathway for link building to prosper.
 This is where the birth of web 2.0 backlinks came from.

 Backlinks from web 2.0 sites are links that are created when you create an account and post content with links in it.
 Using Web 2.0 backlinks, website owners can control the content and links pointing to their sites.

 The best way to get backlinks from Web 2.0 is through web 2.0 links, which are effective for keywords with low to medium competition.
+Your first step thus should be to analyze competitors’ backlinks.
 The authority and trust of web 2.0 sites also make web 2.0 a good fit for you because you are piggybacking on them.

 The majority of web 2.0 sites allow you to set up a customised website for backlinking and branding purposes for free.
 It is very easy to set up a website like this without incurring any link-building overhead costs.
 Not to mention, alot of web 2.0 sites have high DA or domain authority– a metric that measures quality and trust based on incoming links.